Professional Development for Educators

 In this module, you will learn how to recognize common symptoms among students with specific learning difficulties, including processing disorders, twice exceptional (gifted students with learning disabilities).

-More importantly, in this module you will learn how map learning difficulties to cognitive skills as well as refine your approach to how you teach them through appropriate strategies to engage your students’ gifts and support their areas of difficulty.
+More importantly, in this module you will learn how to map learning difficulties to cognitive skills as well as refine your approach to how you teach them through appropriate strategies to engage your students’ gifts and support their areas of difficulty.

 Learn how to foster positive emotions and behaviors that increase student engagement, effort and learning outcomes.
 Develop a better understanding of the interdependencies between cognition, emotion and behaviors to better understand your students root causes.